 With rumours, myths, and online forums, there are many sources of information about vasectomy reversal that are both misleading and incorrect.
 The only people to listen to when you want to know about reversing a vasectomy in the UK are fully qualified Consultant Urological Surgeons who are registered on the GMC specialist register, like us.

 So we’d like to give you the facts on some of the most common statements we hear and read about reversing a vasectomy.

 Fiction – Vasectomy reversal is very painful

-Fact – The surgery is performed under general anaesthetic so there is no pain felt.
-It is a minimally invasive procedure that, although requiring you to take up to two weeks off work to allow healing, will not cause you any pain during the procedure.
+Fact – The surgery is performed under general anaesthetic so there is no pain felt because you are given very powerful painkillers.
+An audit of our anaesthetics indicated that the majority of people just suffer from mild discomfort.
+One of the vasectomy reversal facts is that it is a minimally invasive procedure that, although requiring you to take up to two weeks off work to allow healing, will not cause you any pain during the procedure.
 There may be a little soreness for a few days after the operation, but pain relief will be provided to ease this.